francoismichel/ssh3-spec/draft-michel-ssh3.md

 ### Opening a channel

-SSH channels can be opened on HTTP/3 client-initiated bidirectional streams using a specific signal value.
+SSH channels can be opened on HTTP/3 client-initiated bidirectional streams.
 By default, HTTP/3 considers every client-initiated bidirectional stream as a request stream.
 Similarly to WebTransport, SSH3 extends HTTP/3 using a specific signal value.
 Upon receiving HTTP/3 settings announcing SSH3 server support, a client can open a stream with this signal value to indicate that it is not a request stream and that the remaining stream bytes will be used arbitrarily by the SSH3 protocol to carry the content of a channel.
 For experimental purpose, the signal value is chosen at random and will change over time.
 The content of an HTTP/3 stream carrying an SSH3 channel is illustrated below.

 ~~~~
 Channel {